Quantum Pin Codes: Transversal gates and magic state distillation

 \section{Transversal gates and magic state distillation}

 In this section we present independently of pin codes what structure is desirable for CSS codes to admit transversal phase gates of different levels of the Clifford hierarchy.
 The presentation here is close in spirit to that of \cite{campbell_unified_2017, haah_codes_2018}.
-It is included here to set terminology and for self containment purposes.
+It is included here to fix terminology and to be self-contained.

 Given $\ell$ binary row vectors, $\bs{v}^1, \ldots, \bs{v}^\ell\in\mathbb{F}_2^n$, we denote their element-wise product as, $\bs{v}^1\wedge\cdots\wedge\bs{v}^\ell$, its $j^\text{th}$ entry is given by